-In the second quarter (Q2) of 2023, claims against the County and claims by the County are trending slightly higher than previous years.
+In the third quarter of 2023, claims against the County and claims by the County are overall trending higher than previous years.
 Legal & Support Services staff are continuing to be proactive on all fronts of reducing risk exposure and mitigating losses through data collection and examination, staff training and knowledge sharing.
 These activities assist with the County continuing to be identified by its insurer as a model municipality in terms of its loss experience.
-Staff also continue to be persistent in claims involving subrogation in order to recover costs from third parties where possible as this has a positive impact on the Self Insurance Reserve as described within this report.
+Staff also continue to be persistent in claims involving subrogation in order to recover costs from third parties where possible, as this has a positive impact on the Self Insurance Reserve.